Kurento/kurento/source/Architecture.rst

 -  **Service layer**: This layer provides capabilities used by the application logic such as databases, communications, security, etc.

-Following this parallelism, multimedia applications created using the Stream Oriented GE also respond to the same architecture:
+Following this parallelism, multimedia applications created using Kurento also respond to the same architecture:

 -  **Presentation layer**: Is in charge of multimedia representation and multimedia capture.
 It is usually based on specific build-in